DKrawczyk/react-calendar/README.md

           }

-# Conclusions for future projects
+# Conclusions for future projects :brain:

 Next time I will use functions from external files in my work environment.

-Because of this project, I was able to see the usefulness of hooks.
+Because of this project, I was able to see the *usefulness of hooks*.
 In Calendar Left and Right Section I had to write code in this way:

     function addDataFunction(data) {
         const {newMeeting} = props;